My entry was awarded Best of Show in the Bottles of Hope Challenge at the Southern Connecticut Polymer Clay Guild's

 Our favorite shared hobby is treasure hunting through old boxes and odd lots at estate sales, tag sales and flea markets.
 We have an impressive collection of "stuff" that we're assembling into new, repurposed pieces.
 Check out my Etsy store, FoxonRiverRecreative for the latest selection.

 I've worked with polymer clay since 1995.
-I'm a past president of the International Polymer Clay Association and was the founding president of the Southern Connecticut Polymer Clay Guild.
+I'm a past president of the International Polymer Clay Association and I'm the founding president of the Southern Connecticut Polymer Clay Guild.

 My project articles have been published in numerous magazines, including Bead & Button, Expression, and Polymer CAFE.
 My gallery work has been included in many books; among them are "400 Designs: A Collection of Dynamic and Colorful Contemporary Work", "Making Polymer Clay Beads" and "Faux Surfaces in Polymer Clay."

 My work has been accepted and awarded in a number of juried exhibitions, including Bead Dreams, Bead & Button's international competition and Lapidary Journal's Bead Arts Awards.